GRTLCollaboration/GRChombo/README.md

 # GRChombo
 GRChombo is a new open-source code for numerical general relativity simulations.
-It is developed and maintained by a collaboration of numerical relativists with a wide range of research interests, from early universe cosmoslogy to astrophysics and mathematical general relativity, and has been used in many papers since its first release in 2015.
+It is developed and maintained by a collaboration of numerical relativists with a wide range of research interests, from early universe cosmology to astrophysics and mathematical general relativity, and has been used in many papers since its first release in 2015.